DFE-Digital/register-trainee-teachers/app/views/pages/accessibility.md

 <p class='govuk-body'>The content is non-accessible for the following reasons:</p>

-<h3 class='govuk-heading-s'>Non-compliance with the accessibility regulations</h3>

-<p class='govuk-body'>Specific error suggestions are not provided for some fields on forms.
-This can be seen on date fields, if the user inputs an incorrectly formatted date, the error message does not provide a suggestion on how to rectify it.
+<h3 class='govuk-heading-s'>Specific error suggestions are not provided for some fields on forms</h3>
+<p class='govuk-body'>This can be seen on date fields, if the user inputs an incorrectly formatted date, the error message does not provide a suggestion on how to rectify it.
 This fails WCAG 2.2 success criterion 3.3.1 Error Identification.</p>

 <p class='govuk-body'>We’re waiting on third parties to assist with remediation so a fix date cannot be provided.</p>

-<p class='govuk-body'>Unsupported ARIA attributes are present on some form inputs.
-This may cause issues for users of assistive technology.
+<h3 class='govuk-heading-s'>Unsupported ARIA attributes are present on some form inputs</h3>
+<p class='govuk-body'>This may cause issues for users of assistive technology.
 This fails WCAG 2.2 success criterion 4.1.2 Name, Role, Value.</p>

 <p class='govuk-body'>We’re waiting on third parties to assist with remediation so a fix date cannot be provided.</p>

-<p class='govuk-body'>While navigating with JAWS, parts of error messages are announced multiple times.
-This fails WCAG 2.2 success criterion 4.1.2 Name.
+<h3 class='govuk-heading-s'>While navigating with JAWS, parts of error messages are announced multiple times</h3>
+<p class='govuk-body'>This fails WCAG 2.2 success criterion 4.1.2 Name.
 Role, Value.</p>

 <p class='govuk-body'>We’re waiting on third parties to assist with remediation so a fix date cannot be provided.</p>